Adverse possession: Consequences

 Where land is registered under a Torrens title registration system or similar, special rules apply.
 It may be that the land cannot be affected by adverse possession (as was the case in England and Wales from 1875 to 1926, and as is still the case in the state of Minnesota) or that special rules apply.

 Adverse possession may also apply to territorial rights.
 In the United States, Georgia lost an island in the Savannah River to South Carolina in 1990, when South Carolina had used fill from dredging to attach the island to its own shore.
 Since Georgia knew of this yet did nothing about it, the U.S. Supreme Court (which has original jurisdiction in such matters) granted this land to South Carolina, although the Treaty of Beaufort (1787) explicitly specified that the river's islands belonged to Georgia.

-Civil law states
+Louisiana

-Some non-common law jurisdictions have laws similar to adverse possession.
-For example, Louisiana has a legal doctrine called acquisitive prescription, which is derived from French law.
+Louisiana, which is a civil law state, adopts the legal doctrine of acquisitive prescription.
+It is derived from French law and governs the right of a person to gain possession of immovable property (a home).
+Pursuant to Civil Code Article 742, there are two ways that a squatter can gain possession of an immovable property: (1) peaceable and uninterrupted possession... for ten years in good faith and by just title; [or] (2) uninterrupted possession for thirty years without title or good faith.